fury-code/monitoring/akcp/README.md

 ![Dashboard](/akcp/pictures/WarnsystemAKCP1.png)
 ![Dashboard](/akcp/pictures/WarnsystemAKCP2.png)

-# Setting Up the Environment
-If you don't already have a Telegraf, InfluxDB, and Grafana instance, you can follow these instructions: Insert Instructions Here

 # Additional Information about the Telegraf Collector
 The Telegraf Collector collects the following OIDs for Temperature Metrics:
 ```